chirrag03/Design/Object Oriented Design/Elevator.md

         //initiate the move function if the lift is IDLE }

-   //move or some function where the floor and direction of lift are updated....This will also call the elevator callback function move(){
+   move(){
       //If the minHeap and maxHeap both become empty then put the lift in IDLE state